Spirit of Collaboration

 » Over 226 students attended the fall Career Fair and Graduate and Professional Schools Day.
 The fair was part of Career Week, a Career Services program that offers personal and professional development opportunities in the form of workshops and a career fair over the course of a week.
 Workshops such as “Navigating the Job Search,” “Rock Your Resume,” “Writing a Memorable Cover Letter” and others were featured.

-» The veteran career adviser in Career Services collaborated closely with the Military Student Center, VetSuccess on Campus and the Office of Disability Services on joint projects through the year to provide workshops and direct referrals.
+» The veteran career adviser in Career Services collaborated closely with the Military Student Center, VetSuccess on Campus and the Office of Student Disability Resource Center on joint projects through the year to provide workshops and direct referrals.
 The adviser also worked with the College of Business to provide department-specific informational sessions regarding concrete employment opportunities in certain industries.
 The adviser served on the Leadership Middle Tennessee panel, providing a critical link between Career Services and business and industry leaders in Middle Tennessee, and also coordinated with the Tennessee Department of Labor and Workforce Development as well as the Army Career and Alumni Program (ACAP) to keep them informed about programs and services offered by Career Services.
 APSU is among only a handful of colleges and universities with a designated staff member in Career Services who is trained in veteran and military issues and is dedicated to serving veteran and active duty military students.

 » Through the Center for Service-Learning & Community Engagement, geology major David Woods completed a summer 2017 community engagement research fellowship (CERF) where he completed tree inventory cataloging and taking measurements of several hundred trees on campus.
 The CSLCE selects a student undergraduate research project every summer.
 The experience includes a faculty mentor and the requirement that the research must support, educate and enhance a community and be presented at a conference.
 Woods presented at the Tennessee Experiential Learning Conference in the fall.